Back To Search Results

 Mechanism of Action

-In the breast tissue, it antagonistically competes with estrogen for binding sites and causes antiestrogenic and antitumor effects.
-It slows cell cycling through downstream intracellular processes, which classifies it as cytostatic.
-In bone, it stimulates estrogen receptors instead of blocking them, exerting an estrogenic agonist effect, and may prevent osteoporosis in postmenopausal women.[38]
-It also acts as an estrogen agonist in the hypothalamus of premenopausal women, which increases gonadotropin levels and can induce ovulation.
-In McCune-Albright syndrome, its mechanism of action remains unknown.[39]
+Tamoxifen exhibits both estrogenic agonist and antagonist effects in different parts of the body.
+This drug selectively binds to estrogen receptors, producing a combination of estrogenic and anti-estrogenic effects, making its action patient-specific as a SERM.
+In breast tissue, tamoxifen competes with estrogen for binding sites, exerting antiestrogenic and antitumor effects.
+Tamoxifen slows cell cycling through downstream intracellular processes, classifying it as cytostatic.
+In bone, it stimulates estrogen receptors rather than blocking them, exerting an estrogenic agonist effect, which may help prevent osteoporosis in postmenopausal women.[39]
+Additionally, tamoxifen acts as an estrogen agonist in the hypothalamus of premenopausal women, which increases gonadotropin levels and potentially induces ovulation.[40]

 Administration